 Advances in technology and communication methods have made self-publishing a possibility for people all over the world.
 Nowadays, authors can bring their books straight to their readers from the convenience of their home.
 There’s no more need to deal with big publishing companies and middlemen.
 But if you’ve read many books produced by DIYers, you’ve probably come across mistakes self-published authors make.

-Wonderful as this is, mistakes can be made during the self-publishing process.
+Because as wonderful as self-publishing is, mistakes can be made during the process.
 Publishing your own book is convenient, but it requires a lot of work and knowledge.
 Otherwise, you waste a lot of time and money.

 Read on to learn about the most common mistakes made by self-published authors so you can avoid them.